We Live Because Everything Else Does

 —Richard Wagamese, Embers

 When we fragment humans into groups and pit those groups against each other, we hurt the whole human race.
 More than that, we hurt the planet as a whole.
-This is why we need Mending Webs.
-Our entire planet is crying out for web mending.
+This is why we need Weaving Webs.
+Our entire planet is crying out for web weaving.

 Returning to Jean